 Aside from that, the mobile app allows you to check on yourHoover Quest 800 easily and conveniently.
 Through the app, you can see the battery status, you can set the cleaning method, and you can turn on the Quiet Mode.
 The mobile app also gives you maintenance alerts, as well as a quick link to the product manual and troubleshooting tips.
 There is also an option to help you register your Hoover Quest 800.

 The Hoover app also gives you an easy way to schedule your cleaning, allowing you to set a schedule even on a per day basis.

 Alternatives to Hoover Quest800

-The Hoover Quest 800 is the most affordable option among the four, with a $500 price tag.
+The Hoover Quest 800 is the most affordable option among the four.
 It is also the only one that offers Bluetooth connectivity.
 However, it is also the only one that still uses a nickel metal hydride battery and that does not have mapping capabilities to help it clean more efficiently.

 Additionally, the Hoover Quest 800 offers the same running time as the Roomba 980 – cleaning for two hours on a single charge and beating out the Roomba 960 and the Dyson 360 Eye (75 minutes and 45 minutes, respectively).